microsoft/FluidFramework/examples/data-objects/todo/README.md

 ### [TodoItem](./src/TodoItem/TodoItem.ts)

 A Todo Item is a singular todo entry.
-It has editable text (using a SharedString), as well as editable detail text.
+It has editable text as well as editable detail text (also using a SharedString).
 It also stores a boolean for the checkbox.

 ## The views